3 Evaluating Predictive Distributions

 3.1 Overview

-In many real-world applications, particularly in economics and finance, predicting a single value (a “point forecast”) is not enough.
+In many economic and financial applications, predicting a single value (a “point forecast”) is not enough.
 We often need to understand the full range of possible outcomes and their likelihoods.
 This requires us to move from point forecasts to distribution forecasts.

 For econometricians, this matters whenever decisions depend on tail risk, uncertainty, or the full conditional distribution rather than only the conditional mean.
 Examples include inflation fan charts, recession-risk assessment, and risk-management quantities such as Value-at-Risk.